Aphrodite Bonatsou is a Greek architect, who owns the successful design office, ‘Stones and Walls’, based in Kifisia, Athens.

 The office started its operations in 2009 and throughout these eight years, it has marked an international presence.

 But first things first.
-I would like to introduce to you Aphrodite – the talented architect; Aphrodite has studied in UK’s Middlesex University and continued with a postgraduate diploma in fashion styling in Saint Martin’s.
+I would like to introduce to you Aphrodite - the talented architect; Aphrodite has studied at UK’s Middlesex University and continued with a postgraduate diploma in fashion styling in Saint Martin’s.
 She lived in London for four years.

-Her student life and choices clearly hint that she has received a high standard mentoring and has been influenced by international trends.
+Her student life and choices clearly hint that she has received a high standard of mentoring and has been influenced by international trends.

 Areas of work →